Understanding Your Debt-to-Income Ratio

 Your debt-to-income ratio compares the amount of money you earn to the amount of money you owe to your creditors.
-It's an important indicator of your financial situation and whether or not you have control of your spending.
+It's an important indicator of your financial health and whether you have control of your spending.

 To calculate your own debt-to-income ratio, tally up your predictable, recurring debts, your mortgage, car payment, insurance, etc. and divide it by your gross monthly income.
 If the resulting number is low, then you probably have your spending in check and your financial situation under control.
 If the number is high, then you probably have some work to do and need to find ways to get out of debt.
-Some of the ways you can consider doing that include:
+Following are some steps you can take to reduce your debt load.

-- Compare your credit card interest rates and pay down the highest ones first while still making at least the minimum monthly payment on the rest.
+- Compare your credit card interest rates and pay down the ones with the highest rate first.